 The acting faded as she got older and hit the “dead zone” after 45 (more on this Hollywood-actress dead zone in another update).
 Not that she cared.
 The end of her first career dovetailed nicely with a period of wild abandon following her divorce.
 She had gotten comfortable with not apologizing for who she was.
 The portrait session was hysterical.
 In all my years, this is the first time a subject showed up with their own Hazmat suit to model, and did she ever rock it.

 “Now I exalt in who I am, and people are attracted to that,” she says.
 “I am more energetic than when I was younger.”
 As her co-workers, both younger and more streetwise put it, she’s “got swag.”

-This concept of the freedom to be the people they were meant to be is something I hear over and over.
+This concept of the freedom to be the person they were meant to be is something I hear over and over.